BioinformaticsMUSC/scToppR/README.md

 if(!requireNamespace("devtools", quietly = TRUE))
     install.packages("devtools")
 devtools::install_github('BioinformaticsMUSC/scToppR')
+library(scToppR)
 ```

 ## Usage

 To query ToppGene and create a dataframe of results, use the function `toppFun`.
 The function takes as inputs a list or table of top markers (with clusters/cell types as columns) and a list of any ToppGene categories (e.g. "GeneOntologyMolecularFunction" and/or "ToppGene")

-Input types: you can submit a single list or character vector of gene symbols, e.g. `c("IFNG", "FOXP3"...)` or a data.frame with column names as cluster/celltype labels.
-A table can also be provided. scToppR can also handle the "top_markers" data.frames from the package [Presto](https://github.com/immunogenomics/presto) as inputs.

-If a table is provided, a data.frame of results for all clusters will be returned.
+Input data: the input for `toppData` is a dataframe similar to FindAllMarkers (Seurat) or Wilcoxauc (Presto) outputs.
+The dataframe needs a columns to determine genes, groups of cells (e.g., clusters or celltypes), average log fold changes, and p-values.

+The package includes example data in the FindAllMarkers format, using the PBMC 3K dataset from the Seurat guided clustering tutorial.

 ```
+data(pbmc.markers)
+toppData <- toppFun(pbmc.markers,
-toppData <- toppFun(top_markers, topp_categories = c("GeneOntologyMolecularFunction",
+                    topp_categories = NULL,
-                                              "GeneOntologyBiologicalProcess"),
+                    cluster_col = "cluster",
-             max_results = 5)
+                    gene_col = "gene"

+            )
 ```

 This results in a dataframe like the following (only showing the top 5 rows):